saltstack/salt-enhancement-proposals/0016-delayed-state-rendering.md

 {% set local_context = "foo" %}

-{% delayed_block dependant_block_A scoped %}
+#!delayed_block dependant_block_A scoped
 my_state2:
   mod.fun2:
     - {{ local_context }}
-{% end_delayed_block %}
+#!end_delayed_block
 ```

-Here, the `delayed_block` tag indicates with the `scoped` positional argument that this state's Jinja context  should be included in the delayed render.
+Here, the `delayed_block` tag indicates with the `scoped` positional argument that this state's template (e.g. Jinja) context should be included in the delayed render.
 This means the master will additionally save this context to be reused for that render.
-This is only applicable to delayed blocks, and not sls files, since the sls files are meant to be stand-alone and not require a prefixing tag.

 ### Multiple delayed_renders